lammps/lammps/doc/src/dump_image.rst

      a = animate("foo*.jpg")

-* d) QuickTime and other Windows- or MacOS-based media players can obviously play movie files directly.
+* d) QuickTime and other Windows- or macOS-based media players can obviously play movie files directly.
 Similarly for corresponding tools bundled with Linux desktop environments.
 However, due to licensing issues with some file formats, the formats may require installing